samche42/ShiftScan/README.md

 #### Step 4: Visualization

 This step is optional.
-The visualization script should be run in the same folder as the outputted result files.
+The visualization script should be run using the ```i``` parameter to point to the specified output directory.
 The script is run with:

 ```python3 visualization.py -i path/to/output/from/previous/step```